balab-abms/minireal/README.md

 ![Header](./simreal_data/assets/simreal-header-image-4.png)
-# WebService of Simulator for Agent-based Modeling (WSim4ABM or SimReal)
+# WebService of Simulator for Agent-based Modeling
+## (WSim4ABM or MiniReal)
-> This is a WebService implementation for an Agent-based Modeling Simulator, shortly called WSim4ABM or SimReal.
+> This is a WebService implementation for an Agent-based Modeling Simulator, shortly called WSim4ABM or MiniReal.
 > This opensource project houses remote access to High Performance Computing (HPC) resources through
 > browser based visualization for ABM simulations along with other services.

 ## Introduction
-**WSim4ABM** (SimReal) is a web-based simulation platform for Agent-Based Modeling (ABM), built on top of the **MASON** simulation library for its extensibility, flexibility, and compatibility with Java ecosystems.
+**WSim4ABM** (MiniReal) is a web-based simulation platform for Agent-Based Modeling (ABM), built on top of the **MASON** simulation library for its extensibility, flexibility, and compatibility with Java ecosystems.
 The platform enables users to create, configure, and run ABM simulations seamlessly, both locally and on remote HPC resources.
 Key features include: